 Botanical Name: Verbena

-The tall flower stalks of verbena bearing a cluster of stunning purple blooms growing in a mass create a scenic vista.
+The tall flower stalks of verbena bear a cluster of stunning purple blooms.
 You can use them in place of ornamental grasses as well.
-Check out this article at BHG to learn about types of verbena.

 2. Butterfly Bush